- Start date: 1 January 2014

 - End date: Ongoing

-- Co-investigators: Joe Duffy, Queen's University Belfast; Gavin Davidson, Queen's University Belfast; Katherine C. Pearson, Penn State University, Dickinson School of Law
+- External co-investigators: Joe Duffy, Queen's University Belfast; Gavin Davidson, Queen's University Belfast; Katherine C. Pearson, Penn State University, Dickinson School of Law

 This multi-disciplinary research project is commissioned by the Commissioner for Older People for Northern Ireland to provide a piece of research to review the current position in terms of policy guidance and law and practice in adult social care in Northern Ireland and to make suggestions, based in part on comparing with best practice in other jurisdictions, to the Commissioner, as to the best way to reform the legislation.